syntaxseed/templateseed/README.md

 $tpl->setCachePath();         // Defaults to <template path>/cache or pass in a path.
 ```

-Manually set the cached copy file name (defaults to md5 of template name):
+Manually set the cached copy file name (defaults to md5 of template name and data params keys):
 ```
 $tpl->setCacheKey('headercached');
 ```

+**TIP:** Template parameters are ignored when using a cached version.
+If using masterpages or templates within templates, you can disable caching for the outer template by passing true to the output(), retrieve(), or render() methods.

 Template Syntax
 --------